ministryofjustice/security-guidance/docs/index.md

 -   IT service managers
 -   Software developers

-The MoJ [Technical Guidance](https://ministryofjustice.github.io/technical-guidance/) covers technical decisions in the MoJ more widely.
+The [Technical Guidance](https://ministryofjustice.github.io/technical-guidance/) covers technical decisions in the more widely.

-**Note:** This guidance is dated: 3 November 2023.
+**Note:** This guidance is dated: 8 November 2023.

 ## Change log